LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Experiments

-\paragraph{Normalized Average Rank.} For a given dataset with $N$ total items, let the ground-truth list contain $m$ items ranked by a human expert ($1, 2, \dots, m$).
+We evaluate algorithm performance primarily using the rank of the selected item within the human-generated ground-truth ranking.
+For a given dataset with $N$ total items, let the ground-truth list contain $m$ items ranked by a human expert ($1, 2, \dots, m$).
 For an item $s^\star$ selected by an algorithm, its rank is determined as follows: If $s^\star$ is within this top-$m$ list, its rank is its position in that list.
 If $s^\star$ is not in the list, it is considered unranked.
 All $N-m$ unranked items are assigned a shared average rank of $(m+1+N)/2$, representing the mean of the available ranks from $m+1$ to $N$.
 To ensure a consistent scale across datasets of different sizes, we normalize this rank by dividing by the total number of items, $N$.
 The final metric is a value in $(0, 1]$, where a lower score indicates better performance.

-\paragraph{Concordance Metric.} To measure how well a problem's preference structure aligns with the linear utility assumption of LISTEN-U, we introduce a \textit{concordance} metric.
-This metric, computed for each dataset independently of any algorithm, quantifies the ``difficulty" for a parametric approach.
-To compute it, we generate 1,000 random linear utility functions, $u(s) = \mathbf{w}^\top s^{\text{num}}$, by sampling each weight $w_i$ independently from $\mathcal{U}[-1, 1]$.
-The concordance is the fraction of these random functions for which the optimal item, $\arg\max_s u(s)$, is identical to the human expert's top-ranked item.
-A low concordance value, as seen for the exam scheduling dataset in Table~\ref{tab:difficulty}, suggests that the human preference is complex and not easily approximated by a simple linear model.
-Table~\ref{tab:difficulty} shows that our datasets span a wide range of concordance values, indicating varying difficulty for linear preference models.
-This provides a robust testbed for comparing our parametric (LISTEN-U) and non-parametric (LISTEN-T) algorithms.